Recent advances in molecular imaging of atherosclerotic plaques and thrombosis

-As the complications of atherosclerosis such as myocardial infarction and stroke are still one of the leading causes of mortality worldwide, the development of new diagnostic tools for the early detections of plaques instability and thrombosis is urgently needed.
-Advanced molecular imaging probes based on functional nanomaterials in combination with cutting edge imaging techniques, are providing novel and unique tools for monitoring the inflammatory progresses in atherosclerosis.
-This review focuses on the development of various molecular probes for the diagnostics of plaques and thrombosis in atherosclerosis, along with perspectives of their diagnostic applications in cardiovascular diseases.
-Specifically, we summarize the biological targets that can be used for the atherosclerosis imaging.
-Then we mainly describe the emerging molecular imaging techniques based on the utilisation of engineered nanoprobes together with their challenges in clinical translation.
+As the complications of atherosclerosis such as myocardial infarction and stroke are still one of the leading causes of mortality worldwide, the development of new diagnostic tools for the early detection of plaque instability and thrombosis is urgently needed.
+Advanced molecular imaging probes based on functional nanomaterials in combination with cutting edge imaging techniques are now paving the way for novel and unique approaches to monitor the inflammatory progress in atherosclerosis.
+This review focuses on the development of various molecular probes for the diagnosis of plaques and thrombosis in atherosclerosis, along with perspectives of their diagnostic applications in cardiovascular diseases.
+Specifically, we summarize the biological targets that can be used for atherosclerosis and thrombosis imaging.
+Then we describe the emerging molecular imaging techniques based on the utilization of engineered nanoprobes together with their challenges in clinical translation.

 - This article is part of the themed collection: Recent Review Articles